The best diffusers for curly hair to keep curls and coils looking defined

 Only works with the Dyson Supersonic dryer

 With its diffuser, the Dyson Supersonic is many hairdressers' go-to for drying curly hair, including Jonny Eagland, senior stylist at John Frieda Salons, whose advice would be to go for it if your budget allows.
 “The airflow is so gentle and it has three different heat and speed settings, but it’s also super lightweight, so it won’t stress your shoulders when holding for a fair amount of time,” he says.
-If hair health is a huge priority for you and your curls, this could be just the thing when combined with hair repair products (our K18 review is an ideal treatment for fragile curls).
+If hair health is a huge priority for you, when combined with hair repair products (our K18 review explains why this product is an ideal treatment for fragile curls), this could be just the answer.

-On testing, we found the tiny holes and Dyson’s advanced technology made for really gentle, frizz-free drying, but do bear in mind that the bespoke magnetic design will not work with other dryers, so you have to own the Supersonic to get the benefits.
+On testing, we found the tiny holes and Dyson’s advanced technology made for really gentle, frizz-free drying, but do bear in mind that the bespoke magnetic design will not work with other dryers, only the Supersonic.
 Although it's always come in the box, the diffuser has been re-engineered since the Supersonic first launched for more even drying.
 If you're not yet a Dyson owner, you can afford it and you’ve been on the fence about it until now, it really is that good for curly hair.
 At the time of writing, the attachment on its own is out of stock, so if you're looking for a sign...

 4. ghd Professional Hair Dryer Diffuser